 Downtown Walking Tours

 Put on those runners and come along on a journey of discovery.
 We’ll see the historical sites and talk about the memorable stories as we walk through time in Summerland.
 Up to an hour per tour.
 Topics on walks include street naming, pioneer families, and historically significant buildings.

 - Please give at least two weeks notice for bookings.
 Some programs involve securing museum volunteers to assist.

 - All supplies necessary for the visit will be available at the Museum unless otherwise discussed at the time of booking.

 - Due to the size of the museum, we can only accommodate up to 25 students.
-It is helpful the children wear name tags.
+It is helpful if the children wear name tags.
 (Just something simple such as labels with first name).

 - Please note: times listed for visits do not include travel time.
 No food or drink is allowed in the Museum.

 - Please feel free to call with any questions.
 If you have an idea for a different program, other than what is listed here, we’d like to hear about it.